scrabbletank/farhome-rules/rulesdoc.md

 #### One with Shadows
 *Requires proficiency in Stealth*

 While not in direct sunlight you have expertise in Stealth.
 While in dim light or darkness you can spend 5 AP to become invisible.
-The invisibilty ends when you move or take an action.
+The invisibility ends when you move or take an action.

 #### Eldritch Force
 *Requires proficiency with Curse spells, 8th Level*